Role of chief nursing officer

 eduWhat Is a Chief Nursing Officer?
 We highlight the design, implementation, benefits, and challenges of an innovative shared nursing leadership model at the chief nursing officer (CNO) level.Leadership is a process that entails influence, occurs within a group setting or context, and involves achieving goals that reflect a common vision.
 The role of CNO is .The chief nursing officer (CNO) of an organization has clinical, leadership, strategic, and fiduciary responsibilities as components of his/her role.

-Each of these roles has overlapping .
 The duties of Chief Nursing Officers vary.
 Dr Tuipolutu was appointed to the role in December 2022, taking over from Elizabeth Iro, the first Chief Nursing Officer at WHO, who held the position from 2017-2022.
+A CNO is accountable for overall .The role of a chief nursing officer is defined by a certain skill set.

-Criticality of the Chief Nursing Officer
+Chief Nursing Officer for England .

 They seek a balance between managing resources and upholding the welfare .A CNO’s job duties include organizational, administrative, and nurse leadership duties.